Infant Botulism

 What are the current treatments for Infant Botulism?

 Botulism immune globulin is the main treatment for this condition.
-Infants that get this treatment have shorter hospital stays and milder illness.
+Infants that get this treatment have a milder illness and shorter hospital stays.

 Any infant with botulism must receive supportive care during their recovery.
 This includes: